What is Lassa Fever?

 Lassa fever is a viral haemorrhagic illness that was first discovered in 1969 when two missionary nurses died from the illness in the Nigerian town of Lassa.
 The Lassa virus is a zoonotic or animal-borne virus and the animal vector is the “multimammate rat” (Mastomys natalensis).
 The virus is a single-stranded RNA virus and is a member of the arena virus family.
 Lassa fever occurs naturally in the West African countries of Sierra Leone, Liberia, Guinea and Nigeria.
-Sporadic cases have also been reported from Central African Republic, Burkina Faso, Côte d’Ivoire, Mali, Togo, Benin, Senegal, Ghana and Democratic Republic of Congo.
+Sporadic cases have also been reported from Central African Republic, Burkina Faso, Côte d’Ivoire, Mali, Togo, Benin, Senegal and Ghana.